protocol/web3-dev-team/proposals/libp2p-protocol-select.md

 - **Connection Establishment**: In addition to making us vulnerable to downgrade attacks, negotiating the security protocol takes one round-trip in the common case.
-Protocol Select will design a mechanism that allows us to start the handshake without any delay.
-  Negotiating a stream multiplexer (on TCP) takes another round-trip after that.
+On top of that negotiating a stream multiplexer (on TCP) takes another round-trip.

 - **Plaintext**: The [multistream-select 1.0] protocol is defined as a plaintext protocol with no strict schema definition, making both implementation and